top of page

 To understand the prevalence and awareness of stealthing within Scotland we conducted a public survey.
 From this we found that only 69% (152) of respondents were aware of what stealthing entailed before completing the survey.
 Concerningly, we also found that out of the 219 respondents who completed the survey, 34 had experienced stealthing and another 69 said they knew of someone who had been stealthed.

-This starts with an awareness campaign.
-Educating the public about stealthing and raising awareness will change attitudes and reduce the prevalence of stealthing, whilst also making it easier for those who are stealthed to report these offences to the police.
+CERT feels that educating the public about stealthing and raising awareness will change attitudes and reduce the prevalence of stealthing, whilst also making it easier for those who are stealthed to report these offences to the police.
+Our demands are echoed by our findings:

 31.5% of respondents know someone who has experienced stealthing